-Pursuant to Nasdaq's Board Diversity Rule, which was approved by the SEC on August 6, 2021, Board diversity disclosure is provided in the table below as of December 31, 2021.
-The Company is in compliance with the Nasdaq Board Diversity Rule as at least one director selfidentifies as female and at least one additional director self-identifies as an underrepresented minority or LGBTQ+.
+Pursuant to NASDAQ's Board Diversity Rule, which was approved by the SEC on August 6, 2021, Board diversity disclosure is provided in the two tables below as of December 31, 2021 and December 31, 2022, respectively.
+The Company is in compliance with the NASDAQ Board Diversity Rule as at least one director self-identifies as female and at least one additional director self-identifies as an underrepresented minority or LGBTQ+.